You may wish to see an introductory page to this section first.

 Museum of Caerleon: (left) altar to Mithra; (centre) altar to Fortuna et Bonus Eventus (Good Outcome); (right-above) inscription related to a Temple to Diana by Titus Flavius Postumus Varus, commander of the legion in ca 235-258; he was probably from Africa; (right-below) altar to Salus by Publius Sallienus Talamus from Hatria (Central Italy), commander of the legion in ca 198-209

 The legionariese came from all parts of the Empire, but their commanders were often of Roman origin or belonged to Roman families who settled in the provinces; this until the early IIIrd century.
 The altars and religious inscriptions found at Caerleon are similar to those found in other regions of the Empire with a strong military presence, e.g. in Germany.
 Of particular interest is the pretty rare altar dedicated to Fortuna et Bonus Eventus.
 Pliny mentions two statues of these gods in the Capitolium and Ammianus Marcellinus states that a portico of a temple to them was erected as late as 374 AD.
-Initially Bonus Eventus was a deity associated with good crops, but eventually it became a symbol of imperial divine protection.
+Initially Bonus Eventus was a deity associated with good crops (see a IInd century AD statue in Rome), but eventually it became a symbol of imperial divine protection.

 The importance of Isca Augusta began to decline towards the mid of the IIIrd century, during a period of military anarchy.
 The fortress was probably dismantled at the end of that century when a separate empire was established in Britain and Northern Gaul by Marcus Aurelius Carausius in 286.